Microscopic view of rod-shaped microbes in a biofilm, used in wastewater treatment, at 10,000x magnification.

 Biological wastewater treatment has gained much attention in recent years as a powerful method to treat wastewater and its release into the environment.

-However, microbes are present in the form of multi-cellular aggregates glued together in surfaces and interfaces known as biofilms.
 This gives a better understanding of how microbes work in wastewater treatment.

 Understanding Biofilms